SakanaAI/AI-Scientist/README.md

 - `prompt.json` -- Put information about your template here.
 - `seed_ideas.json` -- Put example ideas here.
 You can also try to generate ideas without any examples, and then pick the best one or two to put here.
 - `latex/template.tex` -- We recommend using our latex folder, but be sure to replace the pre-loaded citations with ones that you would expect to be more relevant.

-Please see [this PR](https://github.com/SakanaAI/AI-Scientist/pull/141) for an example of a new template for computer vision.

 ## Template Resources